chvitved/fmk-vagrant-chef/cookbooks/gradle/README.md

 This is an OpsCode Chef cookbook for Gradle, a modern build tool.

-It uses officially released tarballs to install Gradle under /usr/local/gradle, provides an `/etc/profile.d` script that prepends Gradle's `bin` directory to the `$PATH` and allows you to tweak version using Chef node attributes.
+It uses officially released tarballs from repo.gradle.org to install Gradle under /usr/local/gradle, provides an `/etc/profile.d` script that prepends Gradle's `bin` directory to the `$PATH` and allows you to tweak version using Chef node attributes.